cmbrose/recipes/_recipes/easy-goodies.md

 ---
-:title: Easy Goodies
+title: Easy Goodies
-:name: Easy Goodies
+name: Easy Goodies
-:prep_time: 20 min
+prep_time: 20 min
-:cook_time: ''
+cook_time: ''
-:tags:
-- "---"
+tags:
-- "- cookies"
+- cookies
-- "- GrandmaBrose"
+- GrandmaBrose
-:source_kind: manual
+source_kind: manual
-:notes:
-- "---"
+notes:
-- '- ''There is a note on the recipe that says "Peanut clusters: 2 cups choc chips, 2'
+- 'There is a note on the recipe that says "Peanut clusters: 2 cups choc chips, 2 cups peanuts."
-- cups peanuts."
 I don''t know what it means but it might be a modification.'
 ---

 ## Ingredients